The AI Bill of Materials Explained for DevSecOps Teams #

 Operationalizing an AI BOM in DevSecOps #

 An AI BOM should not live as static documentation.
 It must integrate into the SDLC.
-Effective implementations generate and update it during:
+Effective implementations generate and maintain it at three points in the development lifecycle:

 Why AI BOMs Matter for Incident Response? #